atticus-carter/cv/_sources/book/LA2.md

 `'keypoints': torch.tensor([[[150, 200, 1], [170, 220, 1], [190, 250, 0]]]), 'labels': torch.tensor([1])`

-This format is commonly used in pose estimation tasks, where keypoints represent joints on a body.
+This format is commonly used in aerial surveys, where keypoints represents the head to tail length of a target animal.

 ## PyTorch Annotation Workflow

 In a typical PyTorch workflow, annotations are stored in a dataset, where each image has a corresponding annotation that contains bounding boxes, masks, or keypoints.
-The dataset can then be used to train a model, such as Faster R-CNN (for object detection), Mask R-CNN (for segmentation), or HRNet (for pose estimation).
+The dataset can then be used to train a model, such as **Faster R-CNN (for object detection)**, **Mask R-CNN (for segmentation)**, or **HRNet (for pose estimation)**.

 Here's a sample structure for an annotated image in PyTorch: